Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 “Your suggestion is simply not acceptable.
 The Viking

-Crown Disco is not large enough to accommodate this many dancers.
+Crown Disco is not large enough to accommodate 120 dancers.
 The use

 the end of September.
 Has anyone noticed that school has started?
 I imagine